puto sikwate

 1. Lechon de Cebu

-You’ve never been to Cebu if you haven’t tried lechon.
-This is one of the most popular food delicacies in Cebu.
+You’ve never been to Cebu if you haven’t tried the ever-popular Cebu lechon, one of the most famous food delicacies in Cebu.
 You can also find this roasted pig dish in other parts of the country.
-But what sets Lechon de Cebu apart from others is its distinct flavour attributed to the stuffed spices like tanglad (lemon grass), garlic, onions, and black pepper.
+But what sets Lechon de Cebu apart from others is its distinct flavor attributed to the stuffed spices like tanglad (lemon grass), garlic, onions, and black pepper.
 If you’re wondering what to eat in Cebu, lechon should be on top of your list.

 Where to buy lechon in Cebu